tmaturi/basic/README.md

 Survival Signatures for System Reliability
 Workshops on Principles and Methods of Statistical Inference with Interval Probability Mathematical Methods for Reliability
-Durham Work Group on Asset Management webpage
+Durham Work Group on Asset Management webpage.
+5

 ## Events